Onahail/iQueue/README.md

 - Implement resource control
 - Implement harvesting system

-iQueue handles the following
+iQueue comes standard with the following
 - Queue System
 - Ability Research
 - Unit/Building Upgrades
 - Unit Creation

+iQueue comes with these modular addons depending on need.
+These can be disabled in settings so copying the lua files is not a requirement
 - Population
 - Resource Control
 - Harvesting

-Population, Resource Control, and Harvesting can be disabled in settings so copying those files is not necessary.

 Lua based Queue system with interactive Panorama UI
 - Countdown timer on the first slot to indicate build time remaining